Purpose

 Who's Eligible

-Most S.C. nonprofit organizations (arts & non-arts), colleges and universities, libraries, and units of government
+Most S.C. nonprofit organizations (arts & non-arts), colleges and universities, public libraries, and units of government.

 Funding